A topic from the subject of Analysis in Chemistry.

 1. Place a small amount of the substance in a test tube.

-3. Heat the test tube on a hot plate while monitoring the temperature.
+3. Heat the test tube using a hot plate or Bunsen burner, ensuring gentle and even heating.

-2. Add a known volume of the substance to the graduated cylinder.
+2. Add a known volume (V) of the substance to the graduated cylinder.
+Record the volume.

 Significance: